Skip to content

 There were some variations on strawberry jam I had been reading about, like this Small Batch Strawberry Balsalmic recipe.
 However, my husband and I share the opinion that you just can’t beat the plain strawberry jam.
 So, that is what we made.

 I try to cut the sugar in everything we make, especially since I discovered Pomona’s Pectin which makes it so easy to do so.
 We followed their recipe found in the Preserving with Pomona’s Pectin cookbook.
-I made a double batch, which basically ends up being a ratio of 8 cups strawberries to 2 cups sugar.
+I made a double batch, which basically ended up being a ratio of 8 cups strawberries to 2 cups sugar.
 Traditional jam is usually equal parts fruit and sugar, depending on the recipe.
 This ratio of 4:1 fruit to sugar makes me much happier!

 It Wasn’t Perfect but It Was Delicious